ART WE THERE YET

 For these reasons, it is very important that any artist-in-resident be very flexible.
 One reason this is a free residency program is because we cannot set firm dates/locations for a residency months in advance.
 The only thing we can promise is that our doors, our home, and our hearts are open to any artist who is willing to fly in to meet us, wherever we happen to be at that time.
 So visiting artists must be willing to book a flight within 1-2 months of flying to meet us, wherever we happen to be at that time.

 We must also make sure you understand the amenities we will provide.
 We have a kitchen, a composting toilet, A/C, and a comfy bed for you.
 And we will do our very best to make sure everything is working perfectly when you’re with us.
 But life does happen, so you should to be prepared the possibility of cold showers if necessary, grilling out if the oven range breaks, rolling the windows down if the A/C breaks and we are miles from a repair shop, etc. The essence we are trying to convey is that you are jumping in an adventure, and you must be adaptable to unforeseen events.

 - Proposals should be between 1-2 pages and include specific details of the project you would like to undertake.
 Please indicate how long you would like to join us for (between 1-4 weeks).

 - Proposed project must involve pulling inspiration from the country in which you would like to do your residency.
-We want you to completely immerse in the setting and create art that is a direct response to your experience in that country.
+We want you to completely immerse yourself in the setting and create art that is a direct response to your experience in that country.

 - Please submit project proposals to [email protected]

-WHEN TO APPLY – currently accepting proposals for residencies in the USA
+WHEN TO APPLY – currently accepting proposals for residencies in the USA and Canada

 - We are accepting proposals on a country-by-country or regional basis.
 For example, we will announce that we are accepting proposals for Mexico when we are approaching the end of our time in the USA and know we will be entering Mexico soon.